What’s the Difference Between Administration and Liquidation?

 The Difference Between Administration And Liquidation

-Administration is a procedure that aims to save your company from insolvency.
-If your business enters into administration, it surrenders control of operations and all decision-making processes to a professional insolvency practitioner (the administrator).
-The administrator then aims to turn the business around, pay off its debts, and ultimately become profitable again.
+Administration is a process that aims to save your company from insolvency.
+If your business goes into administration, it surrenders control of operations and all decision-making processes to a professional insolvency practitioner (the administrator).
+This administrator then does everything they can to turn the business around, pay off its debts, and ultimately become profitable again.

-Liquidation, on the other hand, results in the winding up of a company.
-This is the ultimate insolvency procedure, and it’s a decision that’s only taken when all turnaround options have been exhausted.
+Liquidation results in the winding up of a company.
+This is the ultimate insolvency procedure, and it’s a decision that’s only taken when all other turnaround options have been exhausted.
 There are several different liquidation processes, but they all end with company assets being sold off in order to pay creditors, before the company is struck from the Companies House register.

 Let’s take a look at the two insolvency procedures in more detail, to understand which approach might be more appropriate for your struggling business.